Why Do I Keep Waking Up At 3am?

 Getting Your Sleep Schedule Back On Track

-To regain the balance in your system, you must focus on the body functions involved in glycogen production.
+To regain balance in the body's system, it's important to focus on the body functions involved in glycogen production.

-Second, keep your adrenaline throughout the day pretty low.
+Second, keep adrenaline throughout the day at a low level.
 This means cutting out sugar and caffeine from your diet.
-This also means reducing your use of technology around bedtime and spending that time to perform meditation or breathing exercises.
-This will lessen your stress, which will keep adrenaline levels to a minimum and leaving enough glycogen for the liver.
+This also means reducing the use of technology around bedtime and spending that time to perform meditation or breathing exercises.
+This will lessen stress, which will keep adrenaline levels to a minimum and leaving enough glycogen for the liver.

-Third, balance your blood sugar levels.
-To do this, you should eat meals regularly, but avoid foods with refined sugar and carbohydrates.
+Third, balance blood sugar levels.
+To do this, eat meals regularly, but avoid foods with refined sugar and carbohydrates.
 Ideal foods to eat are foods with protein such as nuts, oats, and bananas.

 Other Reasons For An Irregular Sleep Schedule

-If you feel like that there is something more pressing that is keeping you from having a good night's sleep, you may want to consult a therapist at BetterHelp.
-Through this online therapy service, you can receive assistance from a certified professional at any time.
+If it feels like there is something more pressing that is preventing a good night's sleep, it may be helpful to consult a therapist at BetterHelp.
+Through this online therapy service, subscribers can receive assistance from a certified professional at any time.